Josh Jung Player Props: Rangers vs. Royals

 Josh Jung At The Plate

-- Jung is hitting .291 with three doubles, two home runs and four walks.

-- Jung is batting .400 during his last outings and is riding a five-game hitting streak.
+- Jung is batting .333 with one homer during his last outings and is on a six-game hitting streak.

-- In 14 games played this year, he has homered in two of them.
+- He has gone deep in three games this season (20.0%), leaving the park in 4.8% of his trips to the dish.

-- In four games this year, Jung has picked up an RBI, with more than one RBI once.
+- In five games this season (33.3%), Jung has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.